last updated 13/10/2014

 DC-DC Converter Myths

 I’ve noticed a lot of misinformation about DC-DC converters so I’ve added this section as an aside from the main guide.
 The most commonly reported myth is that your alternator cannot fully charge a battery.
 Often a figure of 80% is quoted as the maximum charge that an alternator can provide, but I’ve seen figures as wild as 60% being reported.
 I have found exactly zero substantiated references to support these claims.
-It’s completely not true.
+It’s not true.
 I think it originated from DC-DC converter vendors and perpetuates with those who have one in their setup.
 In reality any voltage above the voltage dictated by the battery’s chemistry will charge the battery to 100%.
 You can verify this by looking at charge characteristic curves on battery datasheets – the capacity approaches 100% for any charge voltage.
-It is true that the final few % of charge will be slow from an alternator.
+It is true that the final portion of charging will be slow from an alternator.
 An elevated voltage will charge the final few % faster and help reduce sulfation.

 On average, under cycling conditions, an alternator will provide a greater state of charge.
 After an overnight discharge, an alternator will charge faster than a DC-DC converter during the bulk charge stage.
 This accounts for most of the battery’s capacity.
 For a typical AGM battery size of 100Ah , the alternator may charge at say 40A whereas the DC-DC converter will be limited to its rating, typically 20A, or even less at elevated temperatures.
 With loads like fridges connected, the DC-DC converter will charge the battery even slower as many amps are diverted to the loads, whereas the alternator has excess capacity to supply the loads as well as continue to charge the battery at 40A.
 So in a typical scenario, driving from camp site A to camp site B, or driving from camp site to fishing spot, or running your motor specifically to top up the batteries, the alternator will be charging over twice as fast as a DC-DC converter – over 20A more current.
-Unless driving for a very long time, the battery will never be exactly fully charged.
+Unless driving for a very long time, the battery will never be fully charged in this scenario.
 It is only once the battery is almost fully charged that a DC-DC converter will charge faster than the alternator.
 On average though, for a typical cycle of the battery, you’ll have more capacity charging from the alternator.

 Some claim that if cost is not an issue, a DC-DC converter is universally the best solution for a dual battery design.
 Even with infinite budget, I do not believe this to be the case, although DC-DC converters do have advantages that should be considered.

-DC-DC Converter with Shorting Relay
+DC-DC Converter with Shorting / Bypass Relay

 Some of the disadvantages of the DC-DC converter is that it does not allow your auxiliary battery to contribute to starting your motor, will not allow a charging system on your auxiliary battery to charge your starting battery and charges too slowly during the bulk charge phase of a depleted battery.
 A solution is to add an extra relay that directly connects your batteries, bypassing the DC-DC converter.
 The relay would be manually activated whenever you need the batteries directly connected.
 The relay needs two contacts of opposite sense – one to connect the batteries together and one to open the supply to the DC-DC converter.
 This shuts off the DC-DC converter, preventing damage which could result from shorting the input and output of the DC-DC converter.
-The DC-DC converter may protect itself from destruction if its input and output are shorted but it’s a good practise to disconnect the DC-DC converter before shorting.
+The DC-DC converter may protect itself from destruction if its input and output are shorted but it’s a good practise to disconnect the DC-DC converter when shorting.

 So if you have a depleted battery and you’re driving a short trip from camp site to fishing spot, you could activate the switch and top up your battery more quickly.
 Or if your starter battery is struggling to crank your engine you could activate the switch so the auxiliary battery helps.